Vidalia Onion Cornbread with Caramelized Onions

 - 1/4 cup butter melted

-- 2 cups white or yellow Cornmeal Mix
+- 2 cups white or yellow self-rising cornmeal Mix

-With a large spoon, dollop batter over the onion slices.
-Pouring the batter tends to make the onion slices move around.
+With a large spoon, dollop batter over the onion slices and spread it to the edges of the skillet.
 Place the skillet in the oven and bake for 25 minutes or until a toothpick inserted in the center comes out clean.

 Let cool on the stovetop for 5 minutes before turning out onto a cutting board or wire rack.